What is Rotator Cuff Injury

-Rotator cuff injury is a common shoulder pain seen by physiotherapist.
+Rotator cuff injury is a common shoulder pain seen by physiotherapist and doctors

 Rotator cuff is made up of a group of four muscles (the subscapularis, supraspinatus, infraspinatus and teres minor) and their tendons.
 It plays a important role in keeping your shoulder joint stable.
 Tendons wrap around your shoulder joint, forming a cuff around the ball of your humerus.